Fuck Love (song)

-"Fuck Love" is a song by American rappers XXXTentacion and Trippie Redd, taken from the former's debut studio album 17.
+"Fuck Love" is a song by American rapper XXXTentacion featuring fellow American rapper Trippie Redd, taken from the former's debut studio album 17.
 Written alongside Nick Mira, who produced it with Taz Taylor and Dex Duncan, the song was released on August 24, 2017, a day ahead of the album's release, before being sent to rhythmic radio on January 23, 2018, as its third single.
-On June 18, 2023, exactly 5 year's after X's death, the song was certified RIAA Diamond, selling over 10 million copies, marking XXXTentacion and Redd's second and first Diamond certification, respectively.
+On June 18, 2023, exactly 5 years after X's death, the song was certified RIAA Diamond, selling over 10 million copies, marking XXXTentacion and Redd's second and first Diamond certification, respectively.

 Commercial performance

 "Fuck Love" entered at number 41 on the US Billboard Hot 100 and eventually peaked at number 28 after his death.
 On March 29, 2019, the song became the most streamed song ever on the streaming platform SoundCloud with 206 million streams.